 Millicent Newman Commonwealth War Graves Commission

-Violent Hilda Newman Commonwealth War Graves Commission
+Violet Hilda Newman Commonwealth War Graves Commission

 Mabel Phyllis Newman Commonwealth War Graves Commission

-Frederick Walter Patmore Commonwealth War Graves Commision
+Frederick Walter Patmore Commonwealth War Graves Commission

 The deaths at 21 Ashburnham Road